-- At the same time, it results in higher revenue from the sale of goods and merchandise and to lower revenue from the provision of services.
+- At the same time, it results in higher revenue from the sale of goods and merchandise and in lower revenue from the provision of services.

-- On first-time application of the standard, both total assets and shareholders’ equity will increase due to the capitalization of contract assets and customer acquisition costs for contracts not yet fully completed.
+- On first-time application of the standard, both total assets and shareholders’ equity increased due to the capitalization of contract assets and contract costs for contracts not yet fully completed.

 - Contract liabilities (which, as deferred revenue, were already recognized as liabilities in the past) must be netted against the contract assets for each customer contract.

 - For the purposes of determining whether Deutsche Telekom sells products for its own account (principal = gross revenue) or for the account of others (agent = net revenue), there are no material changes for the existing agreements.

 As regards IFRS 15, Deutsche Telekom utilizes the following accounting options: